zhiyuzz/zhiyuzz.github.io/index.md

  - MS students: Yiming Sun (孙一鸣)

-**Please reach out if you are interested in joining us!** We have a weekly group meeting that focuses on understanding fundamental topics in data science.
+**Please reach out if you are interested in joining us!** We have a weekly group meeting that focuses on understanding fundamental topics in data science ([topic for Spring'26](https://web.stanford.edu/class/ee377/lecture-notes.pdf){:target="_blank"}).
 It is open to all, and please reach out to learn more.

 Email address: zhiyuzresearch@gmail.com